noostale/drone-semantic-segmentation/README.md

 ## Gradio UI

 To show results in a user-friendly way, has been implemented an user interface.
 This thanks to Gradio, an open-source Python package that allows to quickly create easy-to-use and customizable user interface components for using models.
 Interface functions allow the upload of images from the dataset and the choice of a model from a drop-down menu with the list of implemented models.
-By clicking the submit button, it will be possible to obtain the greyscale mask image as a result of Semantic Segmentation.
+By clicking the submit button, it will be possible to obtain the grayscale mask image as a result of Semantic Segmentation.

 ## Authors